Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

 - Local Date and Time
 - Analysis of an uploaded PDF and summarization of its content
 - Analysis of uploaded images and description of their content
+- Beta 1.1: Search on the Internet (Bing Search).
+Added on Nov 29, 2023.

 ### Full-Scale Setup